 It really helps to remember the delightful parts of my story.
 I re-read them now and then.
 I see and hear your beautiful story.
-It encourages me to keep writing mine.
+It encourages me to keep writing mine.” — Guru Tua

 Story Book Key Points

 There are some key messages here regarding our lives as a story.
 First, don’t copy someone else’s pages.
-That is don’t live your life according to someone else’s plans or expectations.
+Don’t live your life according to someone else’s plans or expectations.

 Second, take calculated risks.
-Your story book won’t be interesting if you always take the easy route.
+The “story book” of your life won’t be interesting if you always take the easy route.
 Don’t risk foolishly, but don’t shy away from challenges or opportunities that may change the course of your life.

-When testing the risk always, always consider the impact on others and the environment.
-Don’t worry, you’ll make mistakes, but you won’t have regrets about not taking advantage of an opportunity.
+When testing the risk, always consider the impact on others and the environment.
+Don’t worry; you’ll make mistakes, but you won’t have regrets about not taking advantage of an opportunity.